 Just keep doing what you are doing.
 We never treated our yard.
 We have used flea preventatives for over 18 years.
 We never have a problem.
 It keeps the fleas off the dog no matter where they are outside.
 It would be nice if the neighbors would, however, you just keep doing your thing and your dog will be OK.
 I am highly susceptible to flea bites and MUST not have them in the house and I don't!

 I've never had a flea problem.
 Each year I purchase cedar chips and place it like mulch all along my fence line.
 I also sprinkle it lightly throughout my lawn.
-I don't like chemicals on my lawn and this has always worked for me.
-My neighbors all have outside dogs and I've never had a problem.
-Good luck!

 I've been fighting fleas for 8 years.
 It started with a major feral cat problem in town, that lasted for 3-4 years.
 Then suddenly, within the span of a few months, most of the feral cats disappeared.
 The flea problem remained, but on a smaller scale.
 Then, the city repaved the street, without correcting the grade.
 So, from that point, our yard got ALL of the water and sand that rushed off of the road.
 Of course the sand carried the fleas of the neighborhood into our yard and we in turn carried them inside every time we went in our house.
 The house infestation was the worst, and our ferret was basically mirdered by the fleas.
 We bathed him every other day, put whatever suggested by the vet that wouldn't harm him, although nothing was suggested that actually worked.
 The vet wouldn't give any flea drops for cats or anything.
 We sprayed our house and yard weekly and even used outdoor stuff from the farm supply INSIDE!
 While we saw the best results with diatomaceous earth, we had to replace our vacuum everytime we put it out and couldn't afford to keep doing that.
 We put DE on just the baseboards and in the bottom of the ferret cage, under his bedding, but the DE didn't seem to work unless used on a huge scale.
 After using the toxic stuff from the farm supply twice a week INSIDE, vacuuming 3x a day, and digging up all of the sand washed in from the neighborhood, we seemed to have been rid of them inside and outside.
 Well, then our neighbor got 2 bulldogs.
 They've had the dogs for a year and a half, tied up in the back yard.
 I had issues with their caring for the dogs the whole time.
 People say call the humane society, and all I can do is lmao at that one.
 If you had ANY idea who all I've called; you wouldn't even suggest such a simple step.
 Well, now, their Bulldogs have fleas, their yard has fleas, and you guessed; they're back in my yard AND house.
 Now, I babysit my 2 & 3 year old neices and they're getting torn up by these fleas.
 I can spray the yard, but the only thing that worked in the house, isn't safe to spray with small children.